Certora/Documentation/docs/cvl/cvl2/migration.md

 `certora-cli-beta` package.
 See {ref}`beta-install` for details.

-If you aren't ready to migrate your specs yet, Certora will continue supporting CVL 1 for some time.
+If you aren't ready to migrate your specs yet, Certora will continue supporting CVL 1 for three months after the official release of CVL 2.
 You can keep using CVL 1 after the release of `certora-cli-4.0.0` by pinning your `certora-cli` package to version `3.6.5`:

 ```
 pip install 'certora-cli<4.0.0'